Low-Sugar Whole-Wheat Pumpkin Banana Bread

 - Preheat oven to 350F/180C.
 Spray an 8 1/2 x 4 1/2 inch loaf pan with non-stick spray.

-- Mash bananas to make 1 cup.
-Chop pecans.
+- Mash bananas to make 1 cup and chop pecans.

-- Beat together the softened coconut oil, sweetener of your choice, brown sugar (or more sweetener), eggs, canned pumpkin, mashed banana, water, and vanilla.
+- Beat together the softened coconut oil, olden monkfruit sweetener or sweetener of your choice, eggs, canned pumpkin, mashed banana, water, and vanilla.
 (I use a sturdy whisk, but you could use a small hand beater.)

 - Mix in the white whole wheat flour, baking powder, baking soda, salt, and cinnamon.
 (I switched to a heavy spoon to mix this together.)